 This means keeping things short, sweet and providing everything they need to effectively publish your story without having to come back to you with a long list of questions.

-Here are seven reasons why your press release might not be getting the love it deserves:
+Below are seven reasons why your press release might not be getting the love it deserves.
+If you need more inspiration for your next PR campaign checkout our Greatest Hits.

 You sent the release as an attachment